stpn48/school-clock/README.md

 [x] - move the show progress bar option to the select as an off option [] - allow only mono fonts when the progress bar variant is text [x] - improve timetable dialog
-[] - add like a cheeky lil percent progress of the day (like when im in the middle of the school day its going to be 50%) [] - fix the time left counter not working when tabed out
+[x] - add like a cheeky lil percent progress of the day (like when im in the middle of the school day its going to be 50%) [x] - fix the time left counter not working when tabed out [] - fix timetable chevrons bug